top of page

 Apr 172 min read

-From pavement to policy: What a street scattered with sensitive documents teaches us about print security
+From pavement to policy: what a street scattered with sensitive documents teaches us about print security

 When headlines break about confidential military documents strewn across a Newcastle street, the implications go far beyond shock value.
 They spotlight a critical but often under-addressed vulnerability in many organisations: the unmanaged print environment.